Word processor: Electromechanical and electronic word processing

 By the late 1960s, IBM had developed the IBM MT/ST (Magnetic Tape/Selectric Typewriter).
 It was a model of the IBM Selectric typewriter from earlier in 1961, but it came built into its own desk, integrated with magnetic tape recording and playback facilities along with controls and a bank of electrical relays.
-The MT/ST automated word wrap, but it had no screen.
+The MT/ST had automated word wrap, but it had no screen.
 This device allowed a user to rewrite text that had been written on another tape, and it also allowed limited collaboration in the sense that a user could send the tape to another person to let them edit the document or make a copy.
 It was a revolution for the word processing industry.
 In 1969, the tapes were replaced by magnetic cards.
 These memory cards were inserted into an extra device that accompanied the MT/ST, able to read and record users' work.

 Throughout the 1960s and 70s, word processing began to slowly shift from glorified typewriters augmented with electronic features to become fully computer-based (although only with single-purpose hardware) with the development of several innovations.
 Just before the arrival of the personal computer (PC), IBM developed the floppy disk.
 In the 1970s, the first proper word-processing systems appeared, which allowed display and editing of documents on CRT screens.

 During this era, these early stand-alone word processing systems were designed, built, and marketed by several pioneering companies.
 Linolex Systems was founded in 1970 by James Lincoln and Robert Oleksiak.
-Linolex based its technology on microprocessors, floppy drives and software.
-It was a computer-based system for application in the word processing businesses and it sold systems through its own sales force.
+Linolex based its technology on microprocessors, floppy drives, and software.
+It was a computer-based system for application in the word processing businesses, and it sold systems through its own sales force.
 With a base of installed systems in over 500 sites, Linolex Systems sold 3 million units in 1975 — a year before the Apple computer was released.